TaiseiNoda/BUSI525/README.md

 # BUSI525

-The code for PS1 is written in Julia.
+All codes are written in Julia.